-Our Employee Stock Purchase Plan was adopted by the board on January 4, 2001.
-The Purchase Plan became effective on the date on which our common stock was approved for listing upon notice of issuance on the national market system of the Nasdaq Stock Market.
+Our Employee Stock Purchase Plan was adopted by the board on August 24, 2000.
+The Purchase Plan will become effective on the date on which our common stock is approved for listing upon notice of issuance on the national market system of the Nasdaq Stock Market.
 The Purchase Plan is designed to allow our eligible employees and the eligible employees of our participating subsidiaries to purchase shares of common stock, at semi-annual intervals, with their accumulated payroll deductions.